pgpkg/pgpkg/docs/pages/tutorial.md

     contact.sql
     contact@001.sql

-Apply the updated package to the database:
+You can again apply the updated package to the database:

     $ pgpkg .